 It’s open to any sector, area of technology or research discipline, too.
 So far, they’ve funded projects and sectors as diverse medicine, creative media, food production and finance.

 What to consider when you apply

 When applying for funding, the lead applicant is the lead organisation for the application, and as such, they are responsible for the following:

 - Starting an application

-- Adding and removing collaborators to the application
+- Adding and removing collaborators to or from the application

 - Assigning questions to collaborators